1EdTech Meta-data Best Practice Guide for IEEE 1484.12.1-2002 Standard for Learning Object Metadata

 4.4.2 Application Profile Bindings and Conformance

-4.4.3 Migration from IMS LRM XML Binding to the IEEE 1484.12.3 Standard for Extensible Markup Language (XML) Schema Definition Language Binding for Learning Object Metadata
+4.4.3 Migration from 1EdTech LRM XML Binding to the IEEE 1484.12.3 Standard for Extensible Markup Language (XML) Schema Definition Language Binding for Learning Object Metadata

 4.4.4 Creating XML LOM Instances